 MOLD REMOVAL IN THE HOME: DIY VS PROS

 When people discover visible mold growth in their home, the immediate reaction is to want to get rid of it ASAP.
 Though it may be tempting to clean the area yourself, this has the potential to make the mold problem worse, and it can also have negative side effects for your health.
-We’ve put together the following infographic to help illustrate some of the reasons why it’s best to rely on certified professionals to take care of the mold remediation process.
+The team at 1-800 WATER DAMAGE has put together the following infographic to help illustrate some of the reasons why it’s best to rely on certified professionals to take care of the mold remediation process.

 Additional Considerations for Dealing with Mold